-However, if you only have access to the Windows 10 ISO file, you don’t need to use Rufus or Microsoft’s Media Creation Tool.
-You can simply mount the ISO file using File Explorer to start the upgrade process.
+However, if you only have access to the Windows 10 ISO file, you don’t need a USB flash drive or disk to continue with the installation.
+You can always mount the ISO using File Explorer to launch the upgrade.

-How to install Windows 10 mounting an ISO file in File Explorer
+How to install Windows 10 mounting an ISO file without USB

-Right-click the ISO file, select Open with, and click Windows Explorer.Quick Tip: If you don’t have a third-party application to manage file compression, such as 7Zip, you can simply double-click the ISO file.
+Right-click the ISO file, select the Open with submenu, and choose the Windows Explorer option.Quick tip: If you don’t have a third-party application to manage file compression, such as 7Zip, you can simply double-click the ISO file.

 Double-click the Setup file to begin the Windows 10 installation.